 Announcements, Land Acknowledgement and National Anthem: During the National Anthem, students are expected to quietly stand at attention and are encouraged to sing.
 Students are expected to listen attentively while the Land Acknowledgement and morning announcements are made.
-Students in the halls during the announcements are expected to stay still and quiet until the announcements are completed, and may then proceed to collect a late slip from the Main Office to gain access to their classroom (See Lates).

 Attendance: Students have a responsibility to attend school.
 Academic success is directly correlated to school attendance.
 Students will be responsible to validate their absences.
 Notes and/or phone calls from parents/guardians will be required.
 Skipping on the day of a test or assignment due date could result in a mark of zero.
 Students caught skipping will be subject to school consequences.